Mary Frances Fashions

 Dresses: The pink dress ("Morning Dress") is of beautiful pink cotton sateen, trimmed with white tone-on-tone cotton.
 The pinafore is of the same tone-on-tone cotton, trimmed with lace.
 The blue striped dress ("Afternoon Dress") is trimmed with a pale blue cotton.
 The tan "dress" is actually a white cotton guimpe (or blouse) and a tan and white polka-dot jumper.
 I used the "Party Dress" pattern for this dress.

 Coats and Hats: Shown first is the Automobile Coat.
 It's made of a incredibly gorgeous tan linen.
-I hoard this material and will be so sad when I use the last scrap.
+I have saved this material for years and will be so sad when I use the last scrap.
 The coat is lined in pale pink charmeuse silk.
 The coat's collar and cuffs are of a heavier cotton.
 The Polo Cap is made of the same tan linen and the same heavy cotton.
 And please note the Leggings!
 The pattern suggested using leather, but I used Ultrasuede instead....it worked like a dream!

 The Fur-Lined Cape in the dark blue wool is actually not fur lined but blue silk lined.
 I wanted to keep bulk down.
 The Cape does have a fur collar that matches the Fur Muff and Tippet.
 The Fur Muff and Tippet are two of my favorite pieces of the Mary Frances wardrobe!
 I found some of that so-very-soft bathrobe material that's so popular now ("Minkee").
 It had a "furry" appearance.
 I made the Fur Muff and Tippet out of this plain white "fur" fabric, lining them in pale pink silk.
 The black "ermine" marks I made with a permanent black marker.
 I wish I could say that that was my idea but the Mary Frances book suggested something similar in using black ink to make the simulated ermine marks.